+Our review leaves stadium in credit

-American Express Community Stadium
+Project American Express Community Stadium

 Location Brighton, UK

-The Community Stadium Limited
+Client The Community Stadium Limited

+Expertise

 Cost consultancy, employer's agent services

 Brighton & Hove Albion FC's stadium had been in the planning for several years when the club asked us to provide an independent review of the scheme's economic viability.

 Our review pinpointed where the club's capital budgeting and design were not aligned, and identified opportunities for removing excess cost through value engineering.

-We were subsequently appointed to provide full cost consultancy and employer's agent services, helping to turn the club's vision for a 22,000 allseater, multi-purpose community stadium into reality.
+We were subsequently appointed to provide full cost consultancy and employer's agent services, helping to turn the club's vision for a 22,000 allwww.albionimages.com

+seater, multi-purpose community stadium into reality.
 We also created and adopted a procurement strategy that allowed the club to modify the original corporate hospitality facilities during construction in response to increasing demand.

 The sweeping architectural form of the American Express Community Stadium - simply called the Amex by football fans - was inspired by its location in the South Downs, an Area of Outstanding Natural Beauty.
 It was designed by architects KSS to allow for easy expansion within its established envelope and since opening its capacity has been increased to more than 30,000.
 As well as providing modern high-quality facilities for sporting events and concerts, the stadium incorporates the club's offices, a retail outlet, naturally lit exhibition halls, a community education hub and learning spaces for two local colleges.
 The wider development has equipped the stadium with superb transport links including an onsite mainline rail station and park and ride facilities.

-The right advice at every step

-Our approach to technical advisory is based on applying effective review management at every project stage to minimise risk, while adding value through innovative design.
+The right advice at every step Our approach to technical advisory is based on applying effective review management at every project stage to minimise risk, while adding value through innovative design.

+Getting it right first time Highly experienced reviewers report on design compliance with project brief, client requirements and statutory guidance, minimising programme and technical risk.
+Thinking clever to add value Our challenge team assesses technical appropriateness of the design, then runs through a 'shopping list' of value engineering opportunities including proof of concept.
+Striving for 100% safety Independent Category III checks are appropriate for mitigating technical risk associated with safety critical elements such as roof design and erection.
+Best practice in procurement Tender packages are reviewed for consistency with design concepts, the brief, relevant statutory guidance and comments from earlier reviews.
+Achieving the best quality regime Grea Smith We inspect and review works onsite to assist the client in determining whether the works have been satisfactorily completed under the terms of the contract documents.
 "Highly proactive and motivated to make the project a lasting success.
 Your invaluable experience and pragmatic advice informed major decisions and contributed to significant efficiencies."

-Greg Smith

 Project sponsor, London 2012 Olympic Legacy Transformation

-Technical audit

-- Reduced technical risk

-- Programme surety

-- Brief compliance

-Value and challenge team

-- Fresh perspective

-- Value engineering

-- Concessionaire design options

-Category III checks

-- Independent design checking to reduce technical risk

-- Managed innovation

-- Improved safety

-Tender package review

-- Consistency with client requirements

-- Contractor alternative proposals

-- Co-ordination

-Construction monitoring

-- · Quality systems review

-- Achieving quality

-- Test and inspection regime

-- Technical responses to contractor requests

-Post-occupancy audit

-- Commissioning

-- FM advisory

-- Soft landings

-- Performance auditEnhanced revenue

-- Defects close-out

-Getting it right first time

-Highly experienced reviewers report on design compliance with project brief, client requirements and statutory guidance, minimising programme and technical risk.

-Thinking clever to add value

-Our challenge team assesses technical appropriateness of the design, then runs through a 'shopping list' of value engineering opportunities including proof of concept.

-Striving for 100% safety

-Independent

-Category III checks

-are appropriate for

-mitigating technical

-risk associated with

-safety critical elements

-such as roof design

-and erection.

-Best practice in procurement

-Tender packages are reviewed for consistency with design concepts, the brief, relevant statutory guidance and comments from earlier reviews.

-Achieving the best quality

-We inspect and review works onsite to assist the client in determining whether the works have been satisfactorily completed under the terms of the contract documents.

 Improving performance

 At end of defect liability period we visit site and independently report on incomplete or defective works, audit operation and revenue-generating performance.

+How we can help you to bid for and host a sporting event:

 - Bid book writing

 - Event feasibility studies

 - Event business case and cost modelling

-- Major event strategies
+- Major event strategiesMaster planning

-- Master planning
+- Overlay design

-- Overlay design and management
+- and management

 - Transportation strategy and demand modelling

-- Delivery partner roles
+- Delivery partner rolesLegacy transformation

-- Legacy transformation

-- Venue operational advisory
+- Venue operational

+- advisory